frontenddogma/web-development-glossary/manuscript/t.md

 : A programming language developed and maintained by Microsoft.
 TypeScript is a strict syntactical superset of JavaScript, and adds optional static typing to the language.
 TypeScript is designed for the development of large applications and transcompiles to JavaScript.
 As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs.
 TypeScript may be used to develop JavaScript applications for both client- and server-side execution (as with Node.js or Deno).
 The TypeScript compiler is itself written in TypeScript and compiled to JavaScript.
 TypeScript was first released in 2012.&nbsp;[†](#w-typescript) ℹ︎&nbsp;[typescriptlang.org](https://www.typescriptlang.org/)

 Typography
 : The art and technique of arranging type to make written language legible, readable, and appealing when displayed.
-The arrangement of type involves selecting typefaces, point sizes, line lengths, line-spacing (leading), and letter-spacing (tracking), and adjusting the space between pairs of letters (kerning).
+The arrangement of type involves selecting typefaces, point sizes, line lengths, line spacing (leading), and letter spacing (tracking), and adjusting the space between pairs of letters (kerning).
 Typography is also applied to the style, arrangement, and appearance of the letters, numbers, and symbols created by the process.
 Type design is a closely related craft, sometimes considered part of typography; most typographers do not design typefaces, and some type designers do not consider themselves typographers.
 Typography also may be used as a decorative device, unrelated to communication of information.
 Until the Digital Age, typography was a specialized occupation.&nbsp;[†](#w-typography)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!